-The KOTO is a thirteen-stringed zither with a harp-like sound made of a hollow piece of paulownia wood measuring just over six feet (180 cm) in length.
+The KOTO is a thirteen-stringed zither with a harp-like sound made of a hollow piece of paulownia wood measuring about 180 centimeters (71") in length.
 The strings are plucked with ivory plectrums called o-tsume which are worn on the thumb, index, and middle fingers of the right hand.
 The strings are made of tetlon (originally silk) and are stretched over notched, moveable bridges called ji, enabling the player to tune to any eastern or western scale.
 The bridges were once made of ivory or rosewood, but today are made of durable plastic.

 The instrument originated in China and was brought to Japan around the 7th century and used as a court instrument until the late 12th century.
 After the decline of court life, it was played by priests and noblemen.
 During the 17th century, Yatsuhashi Kengyo (1614-1685) began to play koto music outside its formerly restricted audience.
 Called the "Father or Modern Koto," he invented new tunings and composed many pieces for the koto including Rokudan, the most well-known and often played classical koto piece to this day.
 By the end of the 17th century the instrument was introduced to a wider segment of society, including blind musicians and women.